K-Scorpio/scorpiosec/content/en/posts/HTB-Crafty.md

 On the exploit page, we read: "**Note:** For this to work, the extracted java archive has to be named: `jdk1.8.0_20`, and be in the same directory."

 Going to the website provided on the Github page we are required to create an account.
-After searching around we found some java archives on https://repo.huaweicloud.com/java/.
+After searching around we find some java archives on https://repo.huaweicloud.com/java/.

 For a quick download and setup use the commands below.